polygl0ts/writeups/tuctf18/never_ending_crypto_redux/README.md

 Let's call this operation "mix".
 To win this level we decode the morse and mix.

 ### Level 4
-We add rot13, i.e. morse, mix and rot13.
+We add rot13 to `level 3`, i.e. morse, mix and rot13.

 ### Level 5
 Again a combination of the previous levels: flip, morse, mix and rot13.